 Bacalar is a town in the Yucatan Peninsula, and it blends interesting history with breathtaking natural beauty to offer you the perfect vacation spot.
-In 2019, New York Times compared Bacalar with Tulum, in terms of beauty, and its popularity increased significantly among tourists.
 Despite its small size, Bacalar has plenty of attractions to enjoy and several activities that you can try out to make your vacation time that much more entertaining.

 Let’s see what you can do in Bacalar if you decide to give it a chance during your next vacation!
 You will discover a place rich in traditions, natural beauty and fascinating history.
 And don’t be surprised if you will want to come back here for your future vacations as well.